 YouTube Live is YouTube’s own live streaming service.
 Creators can stream live on YouTube from their webcams, mobiles, and encoder streaming applications.
 It also has a wide variety of content which YouTube encourages.

-Since YouTube Live is relatively new, it can be a good opportunity for you to become one of the pioneers of this live streaming platform.
+Since YouTube Live is relatively new, it can be a good opportunity for you to become one of its pioneers.

 Facebook Live is Facebook’s own foray on live streaming.
 Their platform allows their users to share live content on Facebook that suits the taste of their friends and followers.

-Using Facebook Live is fairly easy since you just need to use your Facebook account and it is also very accessible since almost everyone is on Facebook.
+Using Facebook Live is fairly easy since you just need to use your Facebook account.
+It is also very accessible since almost everyone is on Facebook.